PinkyCodeMaster/improved-sniffle/README.md

 - **Next.js 15 App Router**: Uses the App Router to manage pages and API routes.
 - **ShadCN UI**: A component library built with Tailwind CSS and Radix UI to help you quickly create beautiful UIs.
 - **Tailwind CSS**: Utility-first CSS framework for styling.
+- **Dark Mode Support**: Full support for light and dark themes using `next-themes` and Tailwind CSS.

 ## Installation